Truth about Angels

-Angel hype, however, has little to do with angelic encounters as documented in the Bible.
+Angel hype has little to do with angelic encounters as documented in the Bible.
 Angels are awesome beings that do not acquiesce to the quirks of popular opinion or the desires of individuals.

 Angelic beings are devoted in service to God.
-Today’s text indicates, they are “ministering spirits.”
+They are ministering spirits.
 Their actions are not governed by man’s desires, but rather by God’s supreme will as He carries out His sovereign purposes in the lives of men.

 Do we benefit from the activity of angels today?
-Undoubtedly!
+Absolutely!
 Do they leave clues to their presence?
 Probably not!

-The writer of the book of Hebrews suggests the possibility that when we use our homes and resources for hospitality, we could conceivably be entertaining angels.
+The writer of the book of Hebrews suggests the possibility that when we use our homes and resources for hospitality, we could conceivably entertain angels.
 Nevertheless, their presence in our midst will likely be without our knowledge: